 Consequently, additional layers of management come into play.
 The challenge is in allowing these accounts to intertwine while operating under the same umbrella.
 This results in several connected, but unique pathways which must be accounted for to determine:

-Answers to the above 3 questions typically dictate which billing strategy should be implemented.
+Answers to the above three questions typically dictate which billing strategy should be implemented.

 Challenges of working with resellers in the IoT space